 Our ability to compete in the highly competitive biopharmaceutical industry depends upon our ability to attract and retain highly qualified management, research and development, clinical, financial and business development personnel.
-We are highly dependent on our management, scientific and medical personnel, including Dr. Christian Itin, our Chief Executive Officer and Dr. Martin Pulé, our scientific founder, Senior Vice President and Chief Scientific Officer.
+We are highly dependent on our management, scientific and medical personnel.
 Each member of our senior management may terminate their employment with us at any time.
 We do not maintain "key person" insurance for any of our employees.